Health Savings Account

 Is there a cost difference between using an outpatient lab at a hospital versus a free-standing lab such as LabCorp or Quest?

 Yes, however, PEBP does not maintain a network specific to vision care.
-Out-of-network providers will be paid at Usual and Customary (U&C).
+Out-of-network providers will be paid at usual and customary rate (U&C).
 One annual vision exam, maximum annual benefit $95 per plan year after the $25 copayment.
-There is no benefit for hardware including contacts, glasses, and lenses.
+There is no benefit for hardware including contacts, glasses, and lenses but you can use your HSA/HRA funds to help cover these costs.